glo26/bdev.ai/README.md

 *“The secret of change is to focus all of your energy, not on fighting the old, but building on the new.“ -Socrates (470-399 BC), Philosopher*

-Make your LinkedIn outreach super personalized and secure a higher conversion rate by installing our chrome extension here: XXX
+Make your LinkedIn outreach super personalized and secure a higher conversion rate by installing our chrome extension here: (link coming soon, exclusive to in-person demo at HF0 San Francisco Bay Area).

-Make your email outreach super personalized and secure a higher conversion rate by integrating your CRM with our portal here: XXX
+Make your email outreach super personalized and secure a higher conversion rate by integrating your CRM with our portal here: https://main.d300aqqkb34ew1.amplifyapp.com/

 Contact hello@bdev.ai for more information about our project.
 Thanks! -Founding team, Bdev.ai